AinAqilah/ClassScheduling/analysis.md

 Give an analysis of your algo and compare it with the other two

+First Come First Served (FCFS)

+The output of the course scheduling:
+2201
+3401
+1103

+Average waiting time: 2.66667

+Average turnaround time: 4.66667

+Based on the

 ## Algo2

 Give an analysis of your algo and compare it with the other two

+Shortest Job First (SJF)

+The output of the course scheduling:
+2201
+1103
+3401

+Average waiting time: 2.33333

+Average turnaround time: 4.33333

 ## Algo3

 Give an analysis of your algo and compare it with the other two

+Priority Scheduling

+The output of the course scheduling:
+1103
+2201
+3401

+Average waiting time: 1.66667

+Average turnaround time: 3.66667